Set up a Hub

 Q: Do I need to recruit new members?

 A: Every Hubster is responsible for maintaining the minimum numbers.
-We'll provide support in the form of postcards, email templates and Facebook content - but you will need to make some effort to build and maintain Hub numbers.
+We'll provide support in the form of flyers, email templates and Facebook content - but you will need to make some effort to build and maintain Hub numbers.
 The minimum to start a Hub is 7 members - but to make the Hub viable, you need to average 10 or more.
 There is no upper limit, but when you get to 15, you may want to get a second Hubster.

 Q: What if I go on holiday or I am not available in a particular week?